-The winningest coach in school history, Etzkin reached an impressive milestone during the 2008-09 season, recording his 100th career victory with the men's program.
-Entering the 2011-12 season, Etzkin has an overall record of 137-90 at the helm of the Vikings.
+The winningest coach in school history, Etzkin reached an impressive milestone during the 2009-10 season, recording his 100th career victory with the women's program.
+Entering the 2012-13 season, Etzkin has an overall record of 138-129 at the helm of the Vikings.

-The Vikings are just as impressive off the court also, as Rob Fox, Jay Jones and Aris Spirtos were all named ITA Scholar-Athletes last year and the men's team has received ITA All-Academic honors twice, during 2009 and 2007.
+The Vikings are just as impressive off the court also, as Alex Power and Bjerrehus were both named ITA Scholar-Athletes last year and the women's team has received ITA All-Academic honors seven out of the past eight seasons.

-Three Vikings have also been awarded the Horizon League Herb Foster Sportsmanship Award, including Fox who earned the honor last season.
-Steven Wipprecht (2009) and Brad Groleski (2006) also earned the accolade during their time at CSU.
+Three Vikings have also been awarded the Horizon League Herb Foster Sportsmanship Award, including Galon who was a two-time recipient (2006, 2007).
+Charlotte Gibbons (2010) and Morgan Ungerott (2008) also earned the accolade during their time at CSU.

 Etzkin has also encouraged his players to become community leaders.
-Over the past 10 years three members of the men's tennis team have been involved with the Cleveland State Student-Athlete Advisory Council, including Wipprecht and Tee who each served as the council president.
-Wipprecht served in the role during the 2008-09 season, while Tee served as president during 2005-06.
-Groleski also served as the vice president during the 2006-07 season.
+Over the past 10 years three members of the women's tennis team have been involved with the Cleveland State Student-Athlete Advisory Council, including current Viking Nicole Janek who is serving as the president this year.
+During 2006 Galon served as the vice president and Ungerott served as the secretary.

 In addition, the Vikings have gotten involved in many community service projects over the years, including working at the Cleveland Food Bank and adopting a second grade class at Marion-Sterling Elementary school in downtown Cleveland.
 At the food bank, the student-athletes do anything from sort and package food to put together boxes that will be sent out to those in need.
 When the Vikings visit the elementary school, they assist students with their reading, comprehension and vocabulary skills.